 HMCA provides comprehensive non-medical management services to diagnostic imaging facilities.
-These services include development, administration, leasing of office space, facilities, equipment, provision of supplies, staffing, training and supervision of non-medical personnel, credentialing, accounting, billing and collection, assistance with compliance matters and the development and implementation of practice growth and marketing strategies.
+These services include administrative services, billing and collection services, credentialing services, contract negotiations, compliance consulting, purchasing IT services, hiring, conducting interviews, training, supervision and management of non-medical personnel, storage of medical records, office space, equipment, repair maintenance services, accounting, assistance with compliance matters and the development and implementation of practice growth and marketing strategies.

-As of August 1, 2018, HMCA managed a total of 26 MRI centers.
-For the 2018 fiscal year, the revenues HMCA recognized from the MRI facilities had increased to \$71.7 million, and for the 2017 fiscal year the revenues were increased to \$66.8 million.
+As of August 1, 2019, HMCA managed a total of 25 MRI centers.
+For the 2019 fiscal year, the revenues HMCA recognized from the MRI facilities had increased to \$77.2 million, and for the 2018 fiscal year the revenues were increased to \$71.7 million.
 Four of these facilities in Florida are owned by HMCA subsidiaries.